NavneetPrakashSingh/Location-Based-To-do/README.md

 ## Libraries
-Provide a list of **ALL** the libraries you used for your project.
-Example:
+List of all the libraries used in the project

 **v7 Support Libraries:** CardView package of this library was used for displaying tasks list.
 Source [here](https://developer.android.com/topic/libraries/support-library/packages)